Andrii-Bezkrovnyi/telegram_aws_ai_bot/README.md

 # AWS AI BOT
-This is a script of a chat-bot that answers questions about the Amazon Returns Policies document and communicate with user via console.
+This is a script of a chat-bot that answers questions about the Amazon Returns Policies document and communicate with user via telegram.

 ## How Setup and Execution code